 “I think we should put it to a vote,” Thomas growled.

-“You’re not going to win,” Hildie spat, grimacing at her Prefect companion.
+“You’re not going to win,” Hildie spat.

 James immediately quieted everyone down and called for a vote.
 Each of the students tucked their head between their arms on the tops of their desks and raised their hand when James called “Yes” and “No”; all of the girls voted for the schedule change and a handful of males – himself included - joined their cause, which left Thomas, some younger students, and the Slytherins in the minority.

 “The motion passes,” James exclaimed.
 “We will announce the Winter Ball details next Monday!”

 “Yes!”
 Hildie whooped and then high fived her best friend, Lavinia Cartwright.
 The other girls in the room rejoiced similarly and Thomas huffed and rolled his eyes.
 James knew the boy hated to be told what to do and he couldn’t help but be a little joyous that the Ravenclaw wasn’t getting his wish.
 His pretentious nature was starting to rub James the wrong way.

 “Well, you’ve certainly set a precedent for yourself, haven’t you Potter?”
 Rabastan drawled from the back of the classroom.
 “Your whole reign as Head Boy has been one change after another.
 Tell me, what do you have planned for the Winter Ball?
 I’ve never actually been to one your Marauder parties before but I hear you always have a surprise planned.”

 “Are you going to enchant the portraits to serenade us, like that one time last year?”

 “Is Professor Slughorn going to do his drunken jig in front of everyone again?”